 TerraPower, a private company founded by Bill Gates, is proposing a new kind of nuclear reactor that may be much simpler to build and safer to operate because it would not require the high pressures in currently used reactor designs.

-The war in Ukraine has delayed the launch of the first proposed plant in Kemmerer, Wyoming, due to the unavailability of key inputs, however, the modular reactors still hold a lot of promise for building out practical nuclear power generation.
+The war in Ukraine has delayed the launch of the first proposed plant in Kemmerer, Wyoming, due to the unavailability of key inputs.
+However, the modular reactors still hold a lot of promise and, despite the setbacks, developers believe they’re on track to meet the 2030 completion target.

 The U.K., Poland, the Czech Republic and the Netherlands have all announced plans to build new reactors.
 France already generates 70% of its electricity from nuclear power plants and plans to build up to 14 new full-size reactors and some smaller ones as well.